 Borrowers must be US citizens or permanent residents and able to meet relevant credit guidelines.
 During the application process, the applicant will need to show proof of two years of satisfactory creditworthiness and continuous income or employment history.
 Students unable to meet these threshold requirements should consider adding a co-signer who meets these guidelines.

 Borrowers can choose between three repayment options: full deferral (up to 5 years while in school), interest only payments while in school, and immediate repayment options.
 Additionally, borrowers who sign up for automatic payments from their checking or savings account get an additional 0.50% interest rate deduction.
 Like federal loans, PNC allows for a 6-month grace period following graduation, during which borrowers do not need to make repayments on their student loans.
 Finally, PNC does not charge application or origination fees, and borrowers can receive a preliminary decision in just a few minutes.

-Who should take out a loan with PNC?
+Who should take out a student loan with PNC?